NikolaAndro/agency-jekyll-theme/README.md

 - [ ] Include a price estimator based on a store in real time (scrape stores web page)
 - [ ] Scrape the aisle numbers for each food in the list and make a "store tour" so that when you go to the store you have the most efficient rout to get all the food.
 - [ ] Make the kitchen available in Serbian and in English
-- [ ] Better sorting of meal plans
+- [ ] Better sorting of meal plans - sort by number of calories

 Agency Jekyll theme
 ====================